andy-wittig/andy-wittig/README.md

 ## Hey there, I'm Andy!

-:floppy_disk: I love designing computer graphics technologies, pushing my creativity through game development, and building immersive user experiences.
+:floppy_disk: I love designing computer graphics realted technology, pushing my creativity through game development, and building immersive user experiences.

 :mortar_board: I’m currently pursuing my bachelor’s degree in Computer Science at the University of Nevada, Reno, with aspirations of launching a career in Software Engineering.